What Can I Use Instead of a Slow Cooker? Best Alternative!

 Most cooking fanatics will have the Dutch oven and the slow cooker in their cooking toolbox.
 Why would you keep both on hand?

 The electric slow cooker has benefits that the Dutch oven can’t beat.
-For example, at a potluck dinner, keeping food in an electric slow cooker is convenient and keeps the food warm.
+For example, keeping food in an electric slow cooker at a potluck dinner is convenient and keeps the food warm.

 Expert Tip: Want to know how to elevate the flavor of your foods?
 Stirring in seasonings may work to an extent, but through heating the spice in oil or butter, you can take the flavor of your dish to the next level.
 This works especially well for browned meat and chicken.